How to use mocha+sinon for unit testing node.js source

 Sandboxes - Sinon.JS

-Sandboxes removes the need to keep track of every fake created, which greatly simplifies cleanup.
+Sandboxes remove the need to keep track of every fake created, which greatly simplifies cleanup.

 Return value memo